wska/Katakoda-scenarios/README.md

+# Katacoda scentarios

-# How to add a login procedure on a Python Flask app with Keycloak
+## 1. How to add a login procedure on a Python Flask app with Keycloak

 This tutorial demonstrates how to secure an API endpoint using Keycloak running in Docker and hosting it on Katacoda.